jguadagno/jguadagno.github.io/_posts/2020-09-19-priorities.md

 A family history of heart disease
 : Yep

-These checkmarks :white_square_button: are not something I am not proud of.
+These check marks :white_square_button: are not something I am not proud of.
 I am quite disappointed :disappointed: in myself for letting myself get there.
 I know I could have gone with the excuse that I was doing a lot of traveling with work, public speaking, I was up late with work, preparing presentations, etc., the list could go on.
 But those are just excuses!
 I let myself go.
 Those that know me to know I have a few mottos or things I live by.
 One of my favorites is

 Those that know me, know that I have a few mottos, or things I live by.
 One of my favorites is

 > *I work to live, I don't live to work*!.

-Somewhere along the way, I lost sight of that, and I guess I needed this *** wake-up call***.
+Somewhere along the way, I lost sight of that, and I guess I needed this ***wake-up call***.

 ## Me Now